wmcneil/bolt_documentation/wiki/WhoIsWho.md

 An Entity that is controlled by either the server or a remote player.

 Both the Server and a Client can gain control of a BoltEntity.
 Though control can only be given by the Owner of the object.
-By Default, entities do not have a controller and one must be assigned.
+By default, entities do not have a controller and one must be assigned.

 The Owner can *take control* with: `entity.TakeControl()`.
 Another Client can be *assigned control* with: `entity.AssignControl(connection)`